Tim Montgomery

 Timothy Montgomery (born January 28, 1975) is an American former track sprinter who specialized in the 100-meter dash.
 In 2005, he was stripped of his records—including a now-void men's 100-meter world record of 9.78 seconds set in 2002—after being found guilty of using performance-enhancing drugs as a central figure in the BALCO scandal.
-Since retiring from athletics, he has been tried and convicted for his part in a New York-based check fraud scheme and for dealing heroin in the Hampton Roads area of Virginia.
+Since retiring from athletics, he has been tried and convicted for his part in a New York–based check fraud scheme and for dealing heroin in the Hampton Roads area of Virginia.

 Montgomery's first major medal was an Olympic silver in the 4 × 100-meter relay at the 1996 Atlanta Olympics.
 He was a 100-meter bronze medalist at the 1997 World Championships, then shared in the relay gold medal with the United States team at the 1999 World Championships.
 He also took Olympic gold at the 2000 Summer Olympics with the American relay team.
 He initially won a silver medal in the 100 meters at the 2001 World Championships, but this was nullified due to doping.
 His official personal best for the 100 meters stands at 9.92 seconds, making him a sub-10 second sprinter.

 Career

 Born in Gaffney, South Carolina, Montgomery was initially a basketball and football player prior to trying out for track.
+He attended Gaffney High School where he ran track, winning the 200 meter state title his senior year.

 Montgomery studied at Blinn College in Brenham, Texas, and transferred to Norfolk State University in 1994.
 Located in the Hampton Roads area of the Virginia port city of Norfolk, Norfolk State was known for its strong track program.
 While in school, he competed in several junior track events, and did well in the sprint and relay events.

 Montgomery did not qualify for the 100 meters at the 1996 Summer Olympics, but he did compete in Atlanta in the heats of the 4 × 100-meter relay team that eventually finished second behind Canada.
 He qualified for his first major international tournament in 1997, and won the bronze medal at those World Championships, finishing third behind Maurice Greene.
 Two years later, Montgomery came in sixth in the individual final, but did win a gold medal with the United States relay team.

 Montgomery did not qualify for the individual 100 meters at the 2000 Summer Olympics in Sydney, though he again ran as an alternate in the heats of the relay event.
 In the final, the United States won the gold medal.

 Montgomery broke Greene's 100-meter world record by 0.01 seconds in September 2002.
 With a maximum-allowable tailwind of 2.0 m/s, Montgomery posted a time of 9.78 seconds.
 This record was later nullified because of doping.